multiversx/mx-docs/docs/developers/transactions/tx-result-handlers.md

 Returns the back-transfers of the call, as a specialized structure, called `BackTransfers`.

-Useable in a smart contract environment.
+Usable in a smart contract environment.

 ```rust title=contract.rs
 #[endpoint]